Priy-Priyesh16/VSD_FPGA_labs/README.md

 The RVMYTH design has been integrated with the custom SOFA FPGA fabric and processed through the complete OpenFPGA framework alongside the VTR flow.
 The execution of this flow produces a range of logs and reports, which are outlined in the following sections

 -----

-Faced teh follwoingerror while implemeting  the logic as the code provide was a derived verilog code and had to be converted to the synthesisabel code. not sure if this is a codinf issue or a environment issue
+Faced the follwoingerror while implemeting  the logic as the code provide was a derived verilog code and had to be converted to the synthesisabel code. not sure if this is a codinf issue or a environment issue

 -----

 ```